ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ### Accessing the IBM {{site.data.keyword.messagehub}} console
 {: #access_console}

-The console will continue to be accessible if private only networking is selected.
+The console continues to be accessible if private only networking is selected.

 ## Configuring context-based restrictions
 {: #configuring_cbr}